Gardens of Grange Click here to go back to A-Z page

 Gardens - Park Road

 Park Road Gardens is an ornamental park just along from Crown Hill and slightly away from the town centre.
 It is a very attractive and well maintained park, and has been awarded the Civic Trust ‘Green Flag Award’ more than once.
-It was established in the late 1920s by Grange Urban District Council, who purchased some old market gardens from Reverend James Park in 1926.
+It was established in the late 1920s by Grange Urban District Council, who purchased some old market gardens (used as allotments during World War 1) from Reverend James Park in 1926.
+They were formally opened on 6 April 1929.
 At the time, the gardens were quite open and had little planting – there were extensive views over the bay.
 This is shown clearly in the aerial photograph from 1929 below.
 In around 1930 a planting scheme was drawn up, and implemented – and is mainly what is seen today.

 The sensory garden was added in 1998/2000 by the Soroptomists.
 It was previously the 'Rose Garden' (see postcard below).